Joomen10/Buddies-AI/README.md

 # Buddies_AI

 Buddies_AI is a website coded with python and streamlit that allows the elders to input a pdf file and interact with an AI Chatbot with possible questions.
-If needed, users can activate a voice-reading feature for the answer that the OpenAI assistant responded.
+If needed, users can activate a voice-reading feature with gTTP for the answer that the OpenAI assistant responded.

 # What Buddies AI Can Do For You
 Experience effortless technology with Buddies AI, bridging the elderly and the digital world.
 Our chatbot empowers those challenged by technology, offering: